-Korea is heavily dependent on imported food and feed grains.
-While only a limited number of Korean food products are produced from biotechnology due to negative consumer sentiment, the bulk of livestock feed is produced with biotech corn and soybeans.
-The United States is a leading exporter of genetically engineered (GE) grain and oilseeds to Korea, along with Argentina.
-Total U.S. GE grain and oilseed exports to Korea from January through August 2021 reached 3.5 million metric tons (MMT).
-This volume accounted for half of Korea's total GE grain and oilseed imports during the eightmonth timeframe.
+Korea depends on agricultural imports to satisfy its food and feed demand.
+However, Korea's generally pessimistic attitude towards the use of biotechnology in food has limited availability of these products for direct human consumption and, discouraged Korea's domestic agricultural producers from adopting this technology.
+Conversely, the bulk of livestock feed imported into Korea is biotech corn and soybeans.
+The United States is a leading exporter of genetically engineered (GE) grain and oilseeds to Korea, along with Argentina and Brazil.
+Total U.S. GE grain and oilseed exports to Korea from January to August 2022 reached 1.6 million metric tons (MMT).
+This volume accounts for a quarter of Korea's total GE grain and oilseed imports during the eight-month period.